matanox/pdf-converter/README.md

 The idea is that this code will be invoked by Scala, along with some context, and return a collection of tokens that is the most primitive conversion of the original pdf into consequitive tokens.
 All fancy algorithm should be left for the more suitable Scala language.

-## As such, currently most of its included code is not being executed, and can at the right time be removed alltogether

 # Technical comments from the original project that mostly still hold follow.

 This is an [express](http://expressjs.com/faq.html) app.
 Express.js documentation is not stellar,